No matter how much you decorate any room in the house, it will always look a bit bare without curtains.

 When it comes to selecting curtains for the house, people tend to focus on the patterns and designs.
 While it is crucial that the curtain matches the rest of the decor, buying the correct fabric is just as important.

-Moreover, choosing suitable fabric is essential for maintenance as well.
+Choosing suitable fabric is essential for maintenance as well.
 While there are some very beautiful-looking fabrics like velvet, it can get a bit harder to clean at home.
-Plus, dry cleaning is not an affordable luxury for anyone who wants to get their curtains cleaned.
+Plus, dry cleaning is not an affordable luxury for anyone who wants to get them cleaned.

 This is why we have put together this short guide in the hope that it helps you select the suitable fabric for your home.

 Before listing fabrics, let’s go over the crucial aspects while buying curtains.
 As we mentioned before, picking the suitable material is essential, but there are many points to keep in mind that make maintenance easier.

 The first thing that must be considered is whether the curtains need to be customised based on the room.
 Now, people usually have two options – buy them off the shelf or pay a bit more for customised ones.

 If you have odd-shaped windows or a particular design in mind, you need to ensure you can alter the curtains to your taste.
 Otherwise, curtains off the shelf are just as good and can blend beautifully with the room (when selected carefully).

 The next thing to consider is how it has to be washed.
 Not everyone can dry clean their curtains, so you must pick a machine washing -friendly fabric.
 It is essential to remember that while high-end curtains are excellent, but improper washing practices can spoil them.
 But either way they can be clean https://curtainworld.com.au.

 While this aspect is quite personal, it depends on the final look.
 For example, if the idea is to give a dramatic look, start the curtains eight to ten inches above a window.
 And for a more traditional look, it is best to let the curtains puddle on the floor.